-From time to time we will contact you by post and/or telephone to provide you with details of our other services and/or events that we think may be of interest to you.
+M K Soni Notaries and CyberStreet are trading styles of MKSN Limited.
+We may from time to time contact you by post and/or telephone (unless you are on the corporate TPS list or have explicitly requested us not to do so) to provide you with details of our other services and/or events that we think may be of interest to you.
 We will not contact you by email and/or SMS about those products and services and/or events unless it is in our legitimate interests to do so or you have specifically consented.

 You have the right to ask us not to process your personal data for marketing purposes at any time.
 You can exercise your right to prevent such processing by: